-&lt;sup>2 The "Other Expenses" for Institutional, Class R and Class R6 Shares have been restated to reflect expenses expected to be incurred during the current fiscal year.
+&lt;sup>2 The "Other Expenses" for Class A, Class C, Investor, Class R and Class R6 Shares have been restated to reflect expenses expected to be incurred during the current fiscal year.

-The Investment Adviser has agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.014% of the Fund's average daily net assets.
+The Investment Adviser has agreed to (i) waive a portion of its management fee payable by the Fund in an amount equal to any management fees it earns as an investment adviser to any affiliated funds in which the Fund invests, except those management fees it earns from the Fund's investments of cash collateral received in connection with securities lending transactions in affiliated funds; and (ii) reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, service fees, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.084% of the Fund's average daily net assets.
 Additionally, Goldman Sachs & Co.
-LLC ("Goldman Sachs"), the Fund's transfer agent, has agreed to waive a portion of its transfer agency fee (a component of "Other Expenses") equal to 0.03% as an annual percentage rate of the average daily net assets attributable to Class A, Class C, Investor, and Class R Shares of the Fund.
-These arrangements will remain in effect through at least February 28, 2026, and prior to such date, the Investment Adviser may not terminate the arrangements without the approval of the Board of Trustees.
+LLC ("Goldman Sachs"), the Fund's transfer agent, has agreed to waive a portion of its transfer agency fee (a component of "Other Expenses") equal to 0.02% as an annual percentage rate of the average daily net assets attributable to Class A, Class C, Class R and Investor Shares of the Fund.
+These arrangements will remain in effect through at least February 28, 2026, and prior to such date the Investment Adviser and Goldman Sachs (as applicable) may not terminate the arrangements without the approval of the Board of Trustees.